Philip-Trettner/cpp-compile-overhead/README.md

 * filter by C++ version / build type / compiler
 * add custom data client-side (like in speedscope)
 * compress data.json and load 3rd party libs lazily
+* on mobile, show table fullscreen and have extra text as overlay/hamburger menu, fix the horizontal scrolling of group headers

 Backend (this repo):